 Things to Know About Dean Village

-Dean Village is located in the Stockbridge neighborhood of Edinburgh.
+Dean Village is located near the Stockbridge neighborhood of Edinburgh.
 To get here, we took a 10 minute taxi ride from the National Museum of Scotland.
 A visit here lasts about an hour, giving you plenty of time to leisurely stroll through the village.

 Keep in mind that this is a residential area when visiting.
 Respect the peace and quiet of those who live here.